 Obviously when things come into the country by a sea port there have to be checks.
 As a ship journey ends, and a land journey begins.
 So goods need to be unloaded from a ship and then loaded onto a lorry or some other vehicle.
 So you have to check to make sure you know what's coming off the ship or going onto the lorry, or vice versa.

 Because of these checks at the ports - be they extra checks, or just different checks - then yes, there could be some temporary slow down at these borders.
 It would only be temporary though, as the change is adapted to, and it isn't really a huge thing to worry about.
-Certainly not to the extent of panic reporting we've been subjected to.
+Certainly not to the extent of the panic reporting we've been subjected to.
 Of course, in reality, as everyone who's worked in the real world knows, sometimes checks can be rushed through or completely ignored anyway if things are running way behind schedule.
 So even if there were delays they could be dealt with pretty quickly I would wager.

 I'm not sure how seriously regulations are taken at the ports - I would guess much more strictly than the places I've worked (: However, we are just talking about basic goods for the most part here.
 If a company pays for 40,000 tins of beans but only receives 38,000 on the delivery it's bad for business, but hardly a national security issue.
-Plus it must be noted, all the doom-mongers and remainers getting their heads in a tizz over border checks seem rather blase about the countless illegal migrants that are turning up in the backs of lorries every day at it stands.
+Plus it must be noted, all the doom-mongers and remainers getting their heads in a tizz over border checks seem rather blase about the countless illegal migrants that are turning up in the backs of lorries every day as it stands.
 I really don't know how they have the nerve to complain about the potential state of a post-Brexit border when the borders are in absolute chaos already.

 At the Irish border there's obviously no need for such checks though.
 It's not like goods are unloaded from one vehicle and then put into another at the border.
 It's just one long journey from factory to warehouse, or warehouse to shop.
 This is just basic common sense.
 It shouldn't need pointing out really.
 Although to be fair these things, even though they're simple, practical things, only really become obvious once you begin to think about it all.
 When you actually imagine (or experience in real life) the process of moving goods from one place to another.